 Silence Alert Notifications

-Configure a Silence
+Configure Silence Rule

-To configure a silence:
+To configure a Silence Rule:

 Click Alerts on the left navigation on the Monitor UI.

 The page shows the list of all the existing silences.